rhys3010/taxe-api/routes/README.md

 ### <a name="updateBooking"></a> Update Booking ###

-Updates a booking's status, time or driver based on the booking ID as a parameter
+Updates a booking's record based on the booking ID as a parameter

 #### Request Headers ####
 | Attribute                 | Description                        |